Native Bird Care & Rescue in Central Oregon

 • Place into a small box or paper bag, on paper towels.

-• Never leave sick birds in your yard, not only are they spreading the disease, but they are suffering as well.
+• Never leave sick birds in your yard; they are suffering and spreading the disease.

 • Find a local songbird rehabilitator or call your local Fish and Wildlife agency.

-Chickens carry their own particular subspecies of Salmonella.
+Yes.
+But chickens carry their own particular subspecies of Salmonella.
 It too can be spread to wild birds.
-In fact, agricultural animal waste is one source of Salmonella infection for wild birds, particularly those associated with those animals (starlings and house sparrows).
+In fact, agricultural animal waste is one source of Salmonella infection for wild birds, particularly those species most associated with agricultural animals, starlings and house sparrows.

 Why Pine Siskins & Finches?

-You might wonder why the Pine Siskins are ill, while the Chickadees and Nuthatches are seemingly fine.
-The finch family of birds seems to is more susceptible to both Salmonella and Conjunctivitis.
+You might wonder why the Pine Siskins are ill, while Chickadees and Nuthatches are seemingly fine.
+The finch family of birds seems to be more susceptible to both Salmonella and Conjunctivitis.
 This family includes Pine Siskin, House Finch, Evening Grosbeak, Red Crossbill, and the Goldfinches.
-Raptors and Owls that prey on sick birds can also contract the disease.
+Raptors and Owls that prey on sick birds also contract the disease.

-Notably, this disease spread from agricultural poultry farms, and more birds who congregate near agricultural animals carry the infection.
+Notably, this disease was spread from agricultural poultry farms, and more birds that congregate near agricultural animals carry the infection.
 A few birds will carry the bacteria in their guts, without visible external symptoms.
-These asymptomatic carriers will shed the bacteria in their feces; if this fecal matter contaminates foods, like at a feeder, then the disease will spread.
+These asymptomatic carriers can shed the bacteria in their feces; if this fecal matter contaminates food, such as at a feeder, the disease will spread.
+Salmonella can lie dormant in a bird's guts until the bird experiences deep stress.
+Until then, it may not be spread, but once active, it does.

-many other species are innately more able to fend off Salmonella infections," and develop immunity.
-However, given the death rate, he notes that it doesn't appear that this is happening for the Pine Siskin and Redpoll.
+can overcome the disease and build sufficient immunity to survive.
+This is usually the larger birds, like the Evening Grosbeak.
+Dr. Wesley Hochachka of Cornell Lab of Ornithology speculates that "many other species are innately more able to fend off Salmonella infections," and develop immunity.
+However, given the death rate, he notes that it doesn't appear to be happening in the Pine Siskin and Redpoll (or Goldfinch).

 Many diseases are spread through fecal-oral transmission (meaning the birds accidentally eat poop).

-Any feeder in which a bird is able to sit in their food is a potential source for infection.
-Flat feeders and those with large seed catchers are primary culprits.
+Any feeder in which a bird can sit in its food is a potential source of infection.
+Flat feeders and those with large seed catchers are the primary culprits.

 Salmonella is just one of several pathogens that can be spread at the bird buffet.
 Others are: conjunctivitis, avian pox, aspergillosis, trichomoniasis, and coccidia, along with internal parasites, mites, and feather lice.
 However, not ALL birds carry these pathogens (just like not all people carry the cold virus).
-In fact, studies show that only a few birds actually carry the Salmonella bacteria.
+In fact, studies show that only a few birds actually carry Salmonella.

 Salmonella is highly contagious because it survives in the environment (say a bird feeder) for a long time- "several weeks in dry environments and several months in wet environments" (FDA).
-In contrast, Conjunctivitis survives from "hours to a few days" according to Dr. Hochachka.
+In contrast, conjunctivitis lasts "hours to a few days," according to Dr. Hochachka.

 Comments are closed.